Skip to main content

 Written by Christine Nicholls

-Updated over a week ago
+Updated over 3 months ago

 How these IDs work

-The Root content id is created at the time of the first draft, and never changes.
+The Root content ID is created at the time of the first draft, and never changes.
 This should be used when creating activations via iQualify’s API to ensure the newest version of the content is always used.

 Did this answer your question?